graymond26/R-Markdown/README.md

 I feel like it would help me understand more about this amazing feature from R that could potentially be useful for me in the future.

 Feel free to have a look or download the files/dataset contained in this repository, hopefully it can be helpful.
+There are four datasets in this repository:
+- wbdr.dta is from The World Bank Development Report Data
+- worms.dta is from Ted Miguel & Michael Kremer (2004, Econmetrica) - Worms: Identifying Impacts on Education and Health in the Presence of Treatment Externalities
+- retro.dta and prosp.dta is from Paul Glewwe, Michael Kremer, Sylvie Moulin, & Eric Zitzewitz (2004, Journal of Development Economics) - Retrospective vs. prospective analyses of school inputs: the case of flip charts in Kenya

-If you have any feedbacks for me, feel free to reach out.
+If you have any feedbacks for me or this small project, feel free to reach out.

 Thank you.